-[&]quot;Fountain-pen," babbled Sam, "with a broad nib."

-[&]quot;Yes?"

-[&]quot;I have a good memory."
+"Yes," she replied.
+"How clever of you to remember me."
+"I have a good memory."
+"How nice!

-[&]quot;How nice!
 So have I!"

-eyebrows, a thin face, and a voice like a rusty file.
+There was a pause, during which Billie allowed her gaze to travel casually about the room.
+Sam occupied the intermission by staring furtively at her profile.
+He was by now in a thoroughly overwrought condition, and the thumping of his heart sounded to him as if workmen were mending the street outside.
+How beautiful she looked, with that red hair peeping out beneath her hat and ...
+However!
+"Is there anything I can do for you?" he asked in the sort of voice Widgery might have used.
+Sam always pictured Widgery as a small man with bushy eyebrows, a thin face, and a voice like a rusty file.
 "Well, I really wanted to see Sir Mallaby."
 "My father has been called away on important business to Walton Heath.
 Cannot I act as his substitute?"
 "Do you know anything about the law?"
 "Do I know anything about the law!" echoed Sam, amazed.
-"Do I know--!
+"Do I know-!
 Why, I was reading my Widgery on Nisi Prius Evidence when you came in."
-"Oh, were you?" said Billie, interested.
-"Do you always read on the floor?"
+"Oh, were you?" said Billie interested.
+"Do you always read on the floor."
 "I told you I dropped my pen," said Sam coldly.